bassmalabel/SQL3_Uni_Labs/lab1/README.md

   ```

 ## Next Steps
-This lab establishes the foundational skills necessary for subsequent labs, where we will delve into advanced relational and object-relational
+This lab establishes the foundational skills necessary for subsequent labs, where we delve into advanced relational and object-relational

 ---

 Feel free to fork this repository and adapt the scripts as needed.
-For any questions or suggestions, reach out via the course communication channels.
+For any questions or suggestions feel free to reach out.